 - Add your herbs to a blender along with some extra virgin olive oil or broth.

-- Once combined, pour mixture Into an ice cube tray (these silicone molds make them easy to pop out).
+- Once combined, pour the mixture Into an ice cube tray (these silicone molds make them easy to pop out).
 Side note: if using oil, only fill up half of each cube.

 - Put the ice cube tray in the freezer until frozen.